-We will ask you to change into a hospital gown and remove any jewellery.
+We may ask you to change into a hospital gown, depending on your type of scan, and remove any jewellery.
 This is to ensure there is nothing to affect the images from the scan.

-Once in the scanning room, most people will have an injection of contrast dye to highlight their blood vessels and organs.
+Once in the scanning room, you may need to have an injection of contrast dye to highlight your blood vessels and organs.
 This involves inserting a small cannula (a thin, plastic tube) into your arm so that we can give you the dye halfway through the scan.